hakkingu/btcwallet/README.md

 NOW, JUST CREATE A FOLDER CALLED "src" AND PUT YOUR .JS FILE IN THERE!

-* Check my createWallet.js to further instructions.
+* Check my createWallet.js for further instructions.